What is innovation?

 3. Willingness to step outside of the normWhen looking for ways to revolutionize your own business, consider looking for examples of innovation outside of your industry or region.
 You may find inspiration to think outside the box when you look at organizations vastly different from your own.

 4. Don’t make assumptionsNever assume that processes in your business are as good as they can get — maybe they are, but be willing to evaluate other options.
 As Harvard Business Review states, “At its heart, every operational innovation defies an assumption about how work should be done.”
 In other words, are there areas in your business where you have assumed that your current processes are the best way to do things?
 By thinking outside the box, you may surprise yourself and find a way to innovate when you stop assuming that your processes can’t be handled in a different manner.

 5. Ask probing questionsSometimes, the best way to break out of the mundane is to ask yourself (and your team!) questions that help you think in a fresh, new light.
 Are you doing the bare minimum to share information about schedules, invoices, and job details with your customers, or could you improve?
 Innovation could look like changing the way you interact with your clients to not only improve their service, but also to reimagine what is possible.
 How do field staff in your business record job details?
 If those notes are scribbled on a sheet of paper or sent over in a text message, is that really the best way to communicate?
 Think about changing the way your field staff relay their job details as that will make life easier and cut down on miscommunication for managers, office staff, and other staff on a job.

 As a field service professional, being innovative is not a quick, one-off task.
 Being innovative takes hard work, and it won’t happen overnight.
 However, keep in mind that innovative changes can help you stand out in the marketplace, stay ahead of your competitors, and run your business in a way that makes work easier for all staff involved.

-Learn more about how simPRO helps field service professionals make the most out of their operations management.
+Learn more about how simPRO helps field service professionals make the most out of their job management software.